 I made this Matcha Sesame Cheesecake so that I could experiment with using matcha in a recipe.
 I’m a fan of Matcha tea.
-I love the mellow, long lasting caffeine kick that I get from it, which unlike coffee, doesn’t leave me jittery.
-My favorite way to enjoy matcha lately with the hot weather, is on ice.
+I love the mellow, long-lasting caffeine kick that I get from it, which unlike coffee, doesn’t leave me jittery.
+My favourite way to enjoy matcha lately with the hot weather is on ice.
 But I love drinking matcha tea both hot and cold.

 And Now For The Cheesecake

 I’m not going to say that cheesecake is healthy food.
 It’s a treat, of course.
 It’s cream cheese and eggs and sugar.
 But, hey, I’m thinking, why not put some antioxidants in there too?
 Besides, Matcha gives this cheesecake a unique flavour and colour and combined with the black sesame seeds, a bit of an Asian kind of twist.

 This cheesecake is not too sweet, which was my intention.
 But if you like a sweeter dessert, you can increase the sugar.
 I topped the cheesecake with kiwi slices because they echo the colour and black sesame seeds in the cheesecake, and the kiwi also really complements the flavours of green tea and sesame.
 I didn’t realize that my kiwis were the golden fleshed ones until I sliced them.
 Green ones would have looked better for my photos, but these golden kiwi beauties worked out just fine.
 Toasting the sesame seeds brings out the oils in the seeds, enriching the sesame flavour.

 - In a bowl, mix together graham crumbs and melted butter.

 - Press the crumb mixture onto the bottom of a 9-inch springform pan.

 - Toast the sesame seeds by spreading them in a dry pan and put over low heat for about 5 minutes.
 Remove from heat and allow to cool.